dji-sdk/Onboard-SDK-Doc/source/introduction/virtual-rc-protocol.md

 Developers can use it directly without obtaining control ability.
 A list of channel data should be sent to the drone from serial port within every second, or the drone will exit from the virtual RC logic.

+**NOTE: Virtual RC has been deprecated and is unavailable for A3 FW > 1.6.0.0 and for N3.**

 ## Command Set and Command ID

 |API LEVEL|CMD SET|CMD ID|DESCRIPTION|